William Dudgeon (philosopher)

 William Dudgeon (1705/6–1743) was a Scottish freethinker and philosopher.
 A tenant farmer who resided at Lennel Hill Farm, near Coldstream, Berwickshire, he was one of several philosophers active in the borders area of Scotland during this period.
-Other figures in this group include Andrew Baxter, Henry Home (Lord Kames), and most importantly David Hume.
+Other figures in this group include Andrew Baxter (metaphysician), Henry Home (Lord Kames), and most importantly David Hume.

 Dudgeon's first work was 'The Necessity of some of the Positive Institutes of Ch__ty Considered' (1731).
 This work was a defence of Matthew Tindal's doctrines in 'Christianity as Old as Creation' (1730), which had been criticized by Robert Wallace (minister).
 Dudgeon's next and most controversial work was 'The State of the Moral World Considered' (1732).
 In this work he defended a metaphysical optimism that is similar to that of Anthony Ashley-Cooper, 3rd Earl of Shaftesbury, as well as a necessitarian doctrine not unlike that of Anthony Collins.
 This work drew a hostile reply from Andrew Baxter, who was Scotland's most prominent defender of the philosophy of Samuel Clarke.
 Baxter accused Dudgeon of both ‘atheism’ and ‘scepticism’.
 These charges encouraged the local clergy in the presbytery of Chirnside to prosecute Dudgeon on the ground that he was the author of a work that ‘contains many gross errors subversive of Christianity’.
 One of the clerics involved was an uncle of David Hume (who was also living in Chirnside at this time with his family).

 Among Dudgeon's other major works is 'Philosophical Letters' (1737), written to John Jackson (controversialist), another prominent defender of Clarke's philosophy.
 In this work Dudgeon criticized Clarke's Newtonian metaphysics and morals.
 By way of alternative he defended a form of pantheistic immaterialism that blended the views of George Berkeley and Spinoza, along with a moral sense ethics in line with Shaftesbury.
 This work was favourably reviewed in the journal 'History of the Works of the Learned' (1737/8), where Dudgeon's ‘Spinozism’ was noted.